beddalumia/TUW-IFP-2025/slides.md

 # Particle entanglement?

-Evaluating the entanglement between particles would be the _golden standard_ to study strongly-correlated systems.
+Evaluating the entanglement between particles would be the _gold-standard_ to study strongly-correlated systems.

 <v-click>